bioinformed/glu-genetics/doc/INSTALL.rst

    For more information on installing NumPy and SciPy see http://www.scipy.org/Installing_SciPy

- * In addition, PyTables is based on the HDF5 standard and requires:
+ * In addition, PyTables and h5py allows access to files based on the HDF5 standard and requires:

-   - HDF5 1.8.1 or newer from http://hdfgroup.org/HDF5/
+   - HDF5 1.8.3 or newer from http://hdfgroup.org/HDF5/

 To build and install GLU, run::